mosopeogundipe/ProductReviewBlockchainApp/README.md

 }
 </pre>

 It uses the same input structure as previous APIs but expects that only the PublicKey is populated while other fields come with an empty string.
-It hashed the user's public key and checks through the MPT of every block in the blockchain to see if it this hashed public key exists as a key in the MPT.
+It hashes the user's public key and checks through the MPT of every block in the blockchain to see if it this hashed public key exists as a key in the MPT.
 If locates the value of the key in every MPT and returns all the values to the user.
 Note that the value is a Transaction Object, so it returns all those details to the user who calls this API.
 If no record is found, it returns a message that says so.

 #### 10. Tracking of all reviews for a product based on the product id and user id -- (COMPLETED)
 This entails calling a POST /reviews/find/all API from a web client.
 This is hosted on the miners' end as each miner has a separate copy of the blockchain.
 The API accepts JSON input that looks like: